cockroachdb/docs/v19.1/configure-replication-zones.md

 Level | Description
 ------|------------
 Cluster | The `.default` replication zone mentioned above also applies to all system ranges not constrained by a more specific replication zone.
 System Range | CockroachDB comes with pre-configured replication zones for important system ranges, such as the "meta" and "liveness" ranges.
 If necessary, you can add replication zones for the "timeseries" range and other system ranges as well.
+Editing replication zones for system ranges may override settings from `.default`.
 See [Create a Replication Zone for a System Range](#create-a-replication-zone-for-a-system-range) for more details.<br><br>CockroachDB also comes with pre-configured replication zones for the internal `system` database and the `system.jobs` table, which stores metadata about long-running jobs such as schema changes and backups.

 ### Level priorities